Skip to content

 From a Suspicion to Entity Linking🔗

-Similarly, when doing Entity Linking against Wikidata or DBPedia, one usually doesn’t load the entire Knowledge Graph into the entity linking pipeline, but instead, we query for a subset of the KG using query languages like SPARQL, or by building custom KGs from smaller files (CSVs or JSONs).
+When doing Entity Linking against Wikidata or DBPedia, a sub-set would be considered so as not to load the entire Knowledge Graph into the entity linking pipeline.
+Similarly, we query for a subset of the KG using query languages like SPARQL, or by building custom KGs from smaller files (CSVs or JSONs).

 Also in practice, investigative journalists work off so-called Case Management Systems.
 In that workflow they use software to organize and analyze information, they get assigned a "lead" (a specific person or company) and they only look at the immediate subgraph for that lead.